 - Mocking, shaming, disparaging or censuring patients, colleagues, and others involved in the provision of health care;

-- Repeated failure to promptly respond to calls or requests for information or assistance when on-call or expected to be available;
+- Repeated failure to promptly respond to calls or requests for information or assistance when on call or when expected to be available; and

 - Failure to work collaboratively or cooperatively with others.

-9. Specifically, the Practice Guide notes that, “when providing care to a patient, a physician should always put that patient first.”
-For more information see The Practice Guide: Medical Professionalism and College Policies.
+6. Specifically, The Practice Guide: Medical Professionalism and College Policies notes that, “when providing care to a patient, a physician should always put that patient first.”